Latest Updates*

 • Pakistani nationals or persons of Pakistani origin (including those whose parents or grandparents — paternal or maternal — were born in or permanently resident in Pakistan)

-• Holders of Laissez-passer or other international travel documents (non-passport)
+• Holders of diplomatic or official passports, laissez-passer or other international travel documents (non-passport)

 • Stateless persons